ArduPilot/ardupilot_wiki/common/source/docs/common-mission-planner-telemetry-logs.rst

 Setting the datarate
 ====================

-The desired rate at which data is sent from the flight controller to the ground station can be controlled through the mission planner's Config/Tuning > Planner screen's Telemetry drop-downs.
+The desired rate at which data is sent from the autopilot to the ground station can be controlled through the mission planner's Config/Tuning > Planner screen's Telemetry drop-downs.
 Because all data sent over the telemetry link is also recorded in the tlog, this also controls the rate of data saved to the tlogs.

 Note that due to bandwidth limitations, the actual rate of the data sent and saved may be lower than the rate requested.